aliasaswad/CarND-Traffic-Sign-Classifier-P3/writeup.md

 #### Model architecture

-I used [LeNet](http://yann.lecun.com/exdb/lenet/), , convolutional neural networks (Yann LeCun, 1998) for my model architecture.
+I used [LeNet](http://yann.lecun.com/exdb/lenet/), convolutional neural networks (Yann LeCun, 1998) for my model architecture.
+I implemented the LeNet architecture using TensorFlow.
 This model was designed for hand written and machine printed character recognition.
 So, the model could be a good fit for the traffic sign classification.
 To improve the accuracy for the model to work with traffic signs, I maked the first two convolution layer deeper, also increase the size of the fully-connected layers.
 In addition two dropout layers were added.
 The new architecture that I applied makes accuracy above %95.
 The final model consisted of the following layers:

 | Layer         		|     Description	        				|
 |:---------------------:|:-----------------------------------------:|